 Redis is the most popular key-value database store.
-Redis is used in the majority of large scale applications.
+Redis is used in the majority of large-scale applications.
 In fact, we at Codeforgeek use Redis to handle frequent caching.
 You might be reading this article from the Redis cache.

 You can learn more about Redis and Database caching here.

 Redis with the support of version 5.0 offers an innovative way to manage streams.
-Redis Stream is a built-in feature and it offers a data structure that developers can use to perform data ingestion, data consumption, create a data channel between producer and consumers, and so on.
+Redis Stream is a built-in feature and it offers a data structure that developers can use to perform data ingestion, data consumption, creates a data channel between producer and consumers, and so on.

 In this tutorial, we are going to explore how to use Redis streams and how you as a distributed systems engineer can incorporate Redis streams in your architecture.